nephelaiio/ansible-role-rbenv/README.md

 Role Variables
 --------------

-Please refer to the [defaults file](/defaults/main.yml) for an up to date list of input parameters.
+Please refer to the [defaults file](/defaults/main.yml) for an up-to-date list of input parameters.

 Dependencies
 ------------

-By default this role does not depend on any external roles.
-If any such dependency is required please [add them](/meta/main.yml) according to [the documentation](http://docs.ansible.com/ansible/playbooks_roles.html#role-dependencies)
+Please refer to the [dependency file](/meta/main.yml) for an up-to-date lists of required roles

 Example Playbook
 ----------------